 In addition to starting the caesarean too late, the plaintiffs also claimed that the doctor made incisions in the wrong area, which complicated the procedure.
 The plaintiff’s attorneys, James Horwitz and Kathleen Nastri, claimed that it took three to four minutes to deliver the baby.
 The baby was born with a heartbeat, but wasn’t breathing.
 The jury found the doctor was negligent both for not operating after the ultrasound and also during the delivery two days later.

 When doctors commit acts of negligence, medical malpractice lawsuits can offer compensation to the victims of these mistakes.
-Berkowitz and Hanna LLC has over 40 years of experience with medical malpractice.
+Berkowitz and Hanna LLC has a long history of experience with medical malpractice.

 For more information about medical malpractice lawsuits or to set up a free initial consultation with a medical malpractice attorney, contact Berkowitz and Hanna LLC today.